mtao/nyu-intro-to-computer-science/slides/basic-computer-concepts.md

 ---

-## Hiding Folders
+## Hiding Folders in Modern Operating Systems

-- Searching for files in folders on a computer is slow
+Searching for files in folders on a computer is slow
 -  "Indexers" make searching for files extremely fast

-- Modern systems prioritize a search bar to find files
+Modern systems prioritize a search bar to find files

-- Files and folders still exist underneath
+Files and folders still exist underneath

 ---

 ## Types of files

-- We might think of there as being many types of files, associated with differenet applications
+We might think of there as being many types of files, associated with differenet applications

 <img src="https://raw.githubusercontent.com/KDE/breeze-icons/master/icons/mimetypes/64/x-office-address-book.svg" \>
 <img src="https://raw.githubusercontent.com/KDE/breeze-icons/master/icons/mimetypes/64/x-office-calendar.svg" \>